- Search The Registry

 From Norfolk, Virginia, as a young man he first made his way to Baltimore, Maryland, where he worked as a barber.
 He began his study of medicine with private tutors and next applied for admission to the University of Pennsylvania.
 Though access was denied, a Professor William Gibson was impressed with Augusta and brought him under his guidance.

 In 1856, Augusta was accepted to the College of the University of Toronto.
 His Bachelors of Medicine degree was awarded by Trinity Medical College.
-After establishing a successful private practice in Canada, in 1862 Dr. Augusta returned to an America on the verge of Civil War.
+After establishing a successful private practice in Canada, in 1862 Dr. Augusta returned to an America on the verge of American Civil War.
 Pressed into service in 1863, Augusta became the first Black surgeon in the U.S. Army.
 He was commissioned a major in the Seventh U.S. Colored Troops as the (then) highest ranking Black officer.
 Soon two white assistant surgeons complained to President Lincoln about having to report to a Black officer.
 Lincoln then forced Augusta to transfer to Freedmen's Hospital in Washington, D.C.

 Dr. Augusta petitioned Senator Henry Wilson for payroll assistance.
 He successfully argued that as a medical examiner he deserved more than the $7.00 per month normally given to a Black enlisted man.
 Senator Wilson agreed and pressured the Army paymaster in Baltimore to apply the appropriate pay rate for his rank.
 In March of 1865, Augusta received the rank of Lieutenant Colonel, the first Black ever to gain this stature.